W W W . S H E L L E Y L E A C H . C O M

 and you can find me on Instagram @canadian.artist.shelley.leach

 As much as I said October 9th would be my last day, I’ve actually returned twice since and plan to go back again.
 The more I paint, the stronger my connection to this place becomes, and the more I feel drawn to return, whether to sit, reflect, or re-examine what I’m painting.
 On November 18th, I spent some quiet time there, with no campers around, and only saw three people and one dog (besides my own) in this vast park.
 It deepened my sense of how truly inspiring this project is for me, and how much it continues to guide my work.
-I look forward to sharing the completed project publicly in 2025 and having the opportunity to talk with people about what I experienced, learned and how this is infused into the artwork I created.
+On Nov 28th I completed my third painting in the series called "camping'.

 By connecting with the various stories behind each piece, I aim to create art that invites you to celebrate the beauty, complexity and multifaceted stories that make Bon Echo such a artistically captivating area.
 For those who value not just the artwork, but the stories and experiences captured within each piece.